 - The client-side report source (report description as a string and parameters collection in a JSON formatted string) is sent to the Reporting REST service in a request for registering the report instance on the server;

-- The viewer sends a request for creating a document with appropriate rendering format.
-The service adds a cache entry for the document with an unique documentId for the current instanceId;
+- The viewer sends a request for creating a document with the appropriate rendering format.
+The service adds a cache entry for the document with a unique documentId for the current instanceId;

 The communication between the HTML5 Viewer and Reporting REST Service happens via AJAX requests.
 More details about the type of each request to the service can be found in the REST API.

 On each interaction with the report in the HTML5 Viewer, the service accesses the cache storage provided in the service's configuration (ReportServiceConfiguration property).
 The current client ID, instance ID, and document ID are used to locate the correct resources for the report and return them to the viewer.

 The Reporting REST Service storage assets expire.
 The expired assets are cleaned by the service periodically.
 More details about the storage structure and assets handling may be found in the blog post Telerik Reporting REST Service Storage Revealed.

 The created cache records expiration period, as well as other service settings, may be set up using an implementation of the IReportServiceConfiguration interface as service configuration.
 See the How to implement the ReportsController in an application and the How to Add Telerik Reporting REST ServiceStack to Web Application help articles accordingly for implementation details.